-Upon consummation of this offering, we expect our board of directors to consist of seven individuals including Guy Sella as chairman, two to three current directors having employment or other relationships with certain investors in our Company, and three to four new directors.
-We are currently in discussions with director candidates and plan to identify the additional directors in a subsequent filing.
-We expect all directors other than Mr. Sella to be independent under the standards of the NASDAQ Global Market.
+Upon consummation of this offering, our board of directors will consist of seven individuals including Guy Sella as chairman, four other current directors, three of which have employment or other relationships with certain investors in our Company, and two new directors.
+We expect our board of directors to determine all directors, other than Mr. Sella, to be independent under the standards of the NASDAQ Global Select Market.